Anita Taylor in the Broadspeed Anglia

 Joey Cook (Beale) - sister of Jacquie Bond-Smith.
 Like her sister, her early motorsport experiences were in her father’s “Wavendon Wombat” special, and they sometimes competed as a pairing.
 The sisters raced together in the FLIRT team in the 1960s, in a Mini Marcos.
 As a team, they entered the Nürburgring 1000km, Gran Premio del Mugello and Nürburgring 500 KM in 1967.
 Joey’s best result was 37th, in the Mugello race.
 She and Jacquie raced in separate FLIRT Marcoses for the Nürburgring 500km.
 She is still involved in motorsport through historic racing; she and her husband Stephen own and drive a 1962 Lotus Elite, and are members of the HSCC.

 Ilsa Cox - winner of multiple British club championships in saloon car racing.
 She began in 1987.
 In 1997, she was the Castle Combe Saloon Car champion, driving a Peugeot 205 GTi.
 Even in her first year in that championship, 1995, she won eight times, and was narrowly beaten to the trophy.
 In 2008, she won Class A of the 750MC Hot Hatch Championship.
 More recently, she has been racing a SEAT Cupra in the Eurosaloons championship, and won a race outright at Oulton Park, in 2009.
 She was second in the “B” class of the series, with three wins.
 She has 26 career wins.
 She continued to race the SEAT in the CNC Heads Saloon/Sports championship in 2014.
 She won one race, and was second in Class D. As well as racing in the CNC Heads series in 2015, she took part in the Classic Thunder Touring Car Championship, still in the SEAT.
 She was fifth and seventh in these championships, respectively.
 She raced the SEAT again in 2016, in the CNC Heads series, but only did some of the rounds, and was 26th overall.
+In 2017, she did some races in the SEAT, but did not do enough of the championship to mount at serious challenge.
 As well as this, she works as a performance driving instructor, and promotes women’s track days.

 Geunda Eadie - took part in the 1980 BTCC in a Ford Fiesta after winning the Fabergé Ladies' Fiesta Challenge in 1979.
 Although she fared well in her class at times, the car was unreliable and she endured several DNFs.
 She also ran in the RAC Rally as part of her prize drive, but did not finish, using a similar Fiesta.
 Previously, she had raced saloons at club level, and had one race in the 1976 Shellsport Escort Ladies’ Championship.